davnovak/npe_faster/README.md

 * In addition to the total variance distance, earth-mover's distance can be used to compute dissimilarities between the per-population distributions of counts of like cells.

+* For the final result, the per-population distribution dissimilarities can be reduced to a scalar output value either by summing *or* by taking the average.